 Blimey!
 Is that the sun?
-Summer must be just around the corner, which means it’s nearly time for BBQs, family get togethers and chilling in the summer heat!
+Summer must be just around the corner, which means it’s nearly time for BBQs and chilling in the summer heat!
 But there’s one thing that you probably need to do first… get the garden summer ready!

-Here at Budget Insurance, we love our gardens and have come up with some top tips to getting your garden prepared.
+Here at Budget Insurance, we have come up with some top tips to getting your garden prepared.

 Clear any mess

-Thanks to the recent storms, you’re probably left with a bit of a mess in and around your garden.
+Thanks to a winter of storms, you’re probably left with a bit of a mess in and around your garden.
 The delights of winter can often leave you with an array of debris, from bits of fence panels to leaves and tree branches appearing in your garden.
 Give yourself a few hours to tidy the garden before making a start on the other jobs.

 First cut of the year